-The hotel offers parking which is both convenient and at a standard cost for downtown Chicago.
+The hotel offers parking that is both convenient and at a standard cost for downtown Chicago.
 Those staying at the hotel are allowed in/out privileges.
 The rates for valet parking are subject to change at any time; as the Conference approaches, contact the hotel for the current parking rate.
 Additionally, there are several self-parking lots within two blocks of the hotel.
+Please refer to www.amun.org/index. php?page=conference-hotel for additional information on parking and airport shuttles.